-Medicaid and Assets
+First, Understand Medicaid Eligibility and Your Assets

 Applying for Medicaid is slightly different in every state, but no matter where you apply, you’ll have to document all your assets.

-To better understand when life insurance counts as part of the sum of your assets and when it does not, make sure you’re familiar with the following key points.
+To better understand when life insurance counts as part of your assets and when it does not, make sure you’re familiar with the term “cash value”.

-Some life insurance policies accumulate a “cash value,” which is not the same thing as the amount that the life insurance policy pays out to your beneficiaries.
+Some life insurance policies grow a cash value, which is not the same thing as the amount that the life insurance policy pays out to your beneficiaries.

 When you purchase a term life insurance policy, you have the policy for a certain amount of time (for example, 20 years), and during that time it doesn’t accumulate any cash value.

 Because term life insurance doesn’t accumulate a cash value, you don’t have to worry about it affecting your eligibility for Medicaid.
 In other words, your term life insurance policy won’t count as an asset.

-If the face value of your life insurance policy falls under a certain amount (for the federal government it’s $1,500, but in some states it’s higher), then your life insurance policy’s cash value will not count toward your assets, as long as the cash value also does not exceed $1,500.
-If that’s the case, then you don’t have to worry.
+If the face value of your life insurance policy falls under a certain amount (for the federal government it’s $1,500, but in some states, it’s higher), then your life insurance policy’s cash value will not count toward your assets, as long as the cash value also does not exceed $1,500.

 If the face value of your life insurance policy is more than $1,500 to $2,500, depending on the state, then your cash value will count toward your assets.